atmcgrath/END-Digital-Collection/_texts/EN-InterestingSketch-1782.md

 [ 48 ]
 unaccountable creature, and a true woman, being a compound of contradiction.
 I should rather have imagined, from her turn of disposition, that she would have kept you back, lest your charms should outrival her’s; but what she can mean by her present conduct I am at a loss to determine. — You must not be angry with me for speaking my sentiments so freely, for really I am quite out of patience with Lady Milner’s behaviour, as, the difficult  life she leads will not, I am sure, be to your taste; but, however, it is incumbent on you to obey, which I make no doubt but you will.
 As I suppose she means to exhibit your
 [ 49 ]
 person in public this winter, I shall expect you will remember you have a friend in the country who interests herself in all your concerns, and who will be happy to hear from you whenever you have a leisure moment to bestow on friendship.
-I am now at
-Manning Castle, in Wiltshire, the seat of my uncle, who has taken me under his protection.
-My Amelia, on whom I so fondly dote, is Separated from me, and is in Berkeley Square, with Lord and Lady Spencer; So you See we are both amply provided for.
+I am now at Manning Castle, in Wiltshire, the seat of my uncle, who has taken me under his protection.
+My Amelia, on whom I so fondly dote, is eparated from me, and is in Berkeley Square, with Lord and Lady Spencer; So you see we are both amply provided for.
 The country where I am is beautiful, the house magnificent, and the situation pleasant.
-We live very retired, and see  little
+We live very retired, and see
 [ 50 ]
 little or no company.
 There is indeed one family that we are very intimate with, but it consists only of a good kind of a humdrum man and his wife, two squalling children, a few domestics, a cat and a dog.
 After this account you will, perhaps, be curious to know who they are; and, as I always love to satisfy reasonable curiosity, I must inform you he is a Baronet, and their names are Holland.

-When you write to me, you must Direct your letters to Miss Manning, as my uncle (who has a few particularities) insists upon my being called by his name.
+When you write to me, you must direct your letters to Miss Manning, as my uncle (who has a few particularities) insists upon my being called by his name.
 He says I am his daughter;
 [ 51 ]
 and indeed I may easily pass for such, as few people in these parts know to the contrary.

 This is the longest letter I have written for sometime.
-I assure you I am quite tired; and as all the family are retired to rest, and I feel myself disposed to steep, I think I had better indulge its influence., Accept every wish that an affectionate heart can offer, from,
+I assure you I am quite tired; and as all the family are retired to rest, and I feel myself disposed to steep, I think I had better indulge its influence.
+Accept every wish that an affectionate heart can offer, from,

 > Your sincere friend,